tldr-pages/tldr/CONTRIBUTING.md

 - For multiple subcommand page additions: `git-{add, push, ...}: add page`
 - For modifying multiple pages in a language: `pages.<locale>/*: update pages`

-For script changes, the commit message/PR title can be (but not limited to) one of the following examples:
+For script changes, the commit message and the PR title can be (but not limited to) one of the following examples:

 - For a new script addition: `scripts/{{script_name}}: add script`
 - For a script edit: `scripts/set-alias-page: fix performance issue`